andy-landy/traceback_with_variables/README.md

 ---

-> :warning: **This module is actively updated and has a substantial list of features to add this week**: so any proposal or advice or warning is very welcome and will be taken into account of course.
+> :warning: **I'm open to update this module to meet new use cases and to make using it easier and fun**: so any proposal or advice or warning is very welcome and will be taken into account of course.
 When I started it I wanted to make a tool meeting all standard use cases.
 I think in this particular domain this is rather achievable, so I'll try.
 Note `next_version` branch also.
 Have fun!

 ---